gtaylor/EVE-Market-Data-Relay/doc_src/index.rst

 EVE Market Data Relay (EMDR)
 ============================

-EVE Market Data Relay is  a super-scalable, super-reliable way to accept a large amount of user-submitted market data (via uploaders), and re-broadcast said data in near real-time to a large number of subscribers.
+EVE Market Data Relay is  a super-scalable, super-available way to accept a large amount of user-submitted market data (via uploaders), and re-broadcast said data in near real-time to a large number of subscribers.